 Structured art is appreciated for the tangible experience it provides – the Torqued Ellipses has a different feel in the interior and another in the exterior.
-The experience of walking round the Torqued Ellipse is quite awakening.
-The steel surface of the structure is covered in a layer of rust and it is not by chance neither is it due to neglect.
+The experience of walking around the Torqued Ellipse is quite awakening.
+The steel surface of the structure is covered in a layer of rust and it is not by chance; neither is it due to neglect.
 Sandblasting is responsible for the appearance, an idea that had been cooking in the mind of Richard Serra1, for more than 25 years before finally being actualized.

 What the visitor experiences

-Looking at the floor, one gets the impression that the ellipse there and the one on the ceiling are an inverted reflection of each other.
+Looking at the floor, one gets the impression that the ellipse there and the one on the ceiling are inverted reflections of each other.
 The view from the center of the church gives the impression that both ellipses are a continuous and regular space from the bottom to the top.
 The initial impression interested Serra more and that is how the torqued ellipses project was born.